nasir-syed/chord-audio-classification/README.md

 ## Dataset
 https://www.kaggle.com/datasets/fabianavinci/guitar-chords-v3

-Note: the taining and test files were merged, and split in the code.
+<b>Note</b>: the taining and test files were merged, and split in the code.